 Consumerism and materialism are, in fact, symptoms of how spiritually disconnected modern society has become.
 Limiting how many possessions people have in their homes is not a cure for that.

 There’s no quick fix for this situation, but there are ways to develop a more conscious relationship with your home environment and your possessions so that they can help rather than hinder you in your path.
-The first essential step is to clear any clutter you have.
+That’s a much wiser path.

 Like to read more articles like this?